XRPLF/XRPL-Standards/XLS-0033d-compact-fungible-tokens/README.md

 The **`CFTokenIssuance`** object represents a single CFT issuance and holds data associated with the issuance itself.
 Token issuances are created using the **`CFTokenIssuanceCreate`** transaction and can, optionally, be destroyed by the **`CFTokenIssuanceDestroy`** transaction.

 ##### 1.2.1.1.1. **`CFTokenIssuance`** Ledger Identifier

-The ID of an CFTokenIssuance object, a.k.a `CFTokenIssuanceID` is the result of SHA512-Half of the following values, concatenated in order:
+The ID of a CFTokenIssuance object, a.k.a. `CFTokenIssuanceID`, is the result of SHA512-Half of the following values, concatenated in order:

 * The CFTokenIssuance space key (0x007E).
 * The AccountID of the issuer.
-* The transaction sequence number
+* The transaction sequence number.

 ##### 1.2.1.1.2.
 Fields